zaher-abbas/recipe_app/README.md

-# Recipe App
+## 🍴 Recipe App

 A modern web application for managing recipes, built with PHP and using both MongoDB and MySQL.
 It allows users to create, manage, and share their culinary recipes.

-## Features
+## ✨Features

 - User registration and authentication
 - Create, edit, and delete recipes